Our company's

 3. The production cycle of casting is relatively lengthy, and it takes a certain amount of time from mold making to the finished product.

-Advantages of welded pans for apron feeder:
+Advantages of welded pans for

 1. Different materials and thicknesses of pan materials can be flexibly chosen for combined welding to fulfill specific performance requirements.